kitschmaster/rubyongo/info/devlog.markdown

 It is rendered via the default type "_default".

-Ever folder you create inside `content`, is a "type".
+Every folder you create inside `content`, is a "type".

 A type of content one might say.
 Or a type of item.

 The possible arbitrary types are all rendered with the _default/ templates.

-So simply create all possible types in your theme and get different behavior based on the type of the data being viewed.
+So simply create all possible types in your theme and get different behavior based on the type of the data being viewed/rendered.

 The content folder reflects the theme/layout folder, and also vice versa.